Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/BestPractices.md

 As you design and develop your add-in, you will want to optimize the user experience.
 This includes defining how users log on to your service, how to promote your brand, the getting started experience for your add-in, and more.
 Apply the following best practices to your add-in design.

-###Branding
+##Branding
 Use branding in your add-ins to inspire trust and orient users.
 Do not use branding to overwhelm or advertise to users.
 Where you showcase your brand in your add-in varies based on the type of add-in that you are creating.
 For information about branding for each add-in type, see:

 - [Layout for task pane add-ins](TaskpaneAddIn.md)
 - [Layout for content add-ins](ContentAddIn.md)
 - [Layouts for mail add-ins](MailAddIn.md)

-###Voice
+##Voice
 Use clear and simple language in your add-in.
 These are key traits of the Office voice.
 Users should easily understand your UI and be inspired to engage with your add-in.

 To learn more, see [Office voice](Voice.md).

-###Touch
+##Touch
-Add-ins are capable of running on touch enabled devices like the IPad and you need to ensure that the experience properly adapts to the device you are targeting.
-If you use [Office UI Fabric](https://msdn.microsoft.com/EN-US/library/office/mt450443.aspx), a lot of the recommendations below are taking care for you because the components in Fabric are responsive already.
+Add-ins can run on touch-enabled devices like the IPad.
+You'll want to ensure that your experience adapts to the devices you are targeting.
+To optimize for touch devices:

-- Detect the type of device you are running under by using the [Context.touchEnabled](https://msdn.microsoft.com/en-us/library/office/Mt203805.aspx) API.
+- Use the [Context.touchEnabled](https://msdn.microsoft.com/en-us/library/office/Mt203805.aspx) property to detect whether the host application your add-in is running on is touch enabled.
-- Ensure that all controls are appropriately sized for touch interaction.
-For example, buttons should have adequate touch targets, input boxes should be large enough for users to enter input.
-Using controls from [Office UI Fabric](https://msdn.microsoft.com/EN-US/library/office/mt450443.aspx) helps you tackle this very easily.
+- Ensure that all controls are appropriately sized for touch interaction - for example, buttons  have adequate touch targets, and input boxes are large enough for users to enter input.
+The controls in [Office UI Fabric](https://msdn.microsoft.com/EN-US/library/office/mt450443.aspx) help you do this easily.
-- Do not rely on non-touch gestures like hover or right click.
+- Do not rely on non-touch input methods like hover or right click.
-- Ensure you Add-In works in both portrait and landscape mode.
-Take into account that in touch devices, the soft keyboard may occlude portions of your Add-In.
+- Ensure that your add-in works in both portrait and landscape mode.
+Be aware that on touch devices, part of your add-in might be hidden by the soft keyboard.
-- Be aware of additional restrictions that some specific devices have.
-For example, on the IPad, Apple policies establish that you cannot perform commerce transactions in your Add-In.
+- Be aware of additional restrictions that some apply to specific devices.
+For example, per Apple policies, you cannot perform commerce transactions in add-ins that run on the iPad.

-The best way to ensure your add-in works is to actually test them on a real device by [sideloading them](https://msdn.microsoft.com/EN-US/library/office/mt154253.aspx).
+The best way to ensure that your add-in works is to test it on a real device by using [sideloading](https://msdn.microsoft.com/EN-US/library/office/mt154253.aspx).

+**Note:** Because the components in [Office UI Fabric](https://msdn.microsoft.com/EN-US/library/office/mt450443.aspx) are responsive, if you're using Fabric for your design elements, many of these elements are taken care of.

-###Loading UX
+##Loading UX
 For any HTML-based UX in your add-in, we recommend that you include a loading indicator.
 The rest of the page should only render when it is fully ready to display; that way, you avoid jarring effects such as elements popping up, or forms rendering that aren't fully displayed or usable.
 A common technique used here is to hide the contents of the add-in `<body>` until they are ready to be displayed.
 We recommend that you defer loading and caching other parts of your add-in that aren't needed for immediate interaction until they are needed - particularly if they are big in size.

-###First-time experience
+##First-time experience
 The first-time experience of your add-in for users is critical to its success.
 To ensure a successful first-time experience, we recommend that you: